JiangJias/APP-Miner/README.md

 # APP-Miner
-We will open the source of the APP-Miner in order to help improve community security upon our work being accepted.
+We will open the source of the APP-Miner upon our work being accepted.